 Following the electrical test, leak down tests on the injectors are performed.
 The injectors are tested at 10/50 and 100psi.
 This high pressure test will immediately detect any possible leaks from the pintle caps or from the housing of the injector itself.

 After leak down testing, the injectors are tested for spray pattern.
 Proper spray pattern is crucial to effective combustion chamber efficiency.

 At this point in the process injectors are stripped of any o-rings, seals, and filters that can be replaced.

 This step in the cleaning process consists of two individual heated, ultrasonic cleaning baths.
 Each bath has a unique cleaning agent that serves a specific cleaning purpose.
 During the baths, injectors are pulsed to ensure complete cleaning throughout.
 Finally the injectors are backflushed to remove any remaining contamination which may have been left inside.

-Flow Pattern Inspection
+Flow Pattern Inspection and flow volume measurement

 After the ultrasonic cleaning has been completed, the flow pattern of each injector is inspected again to ensure all flow rates are within ideal flow system balance specifications.
 If the injectors are not within the ideal system balance, they are re-run through the cleaning steps until they pass.